 - There is no special test for low-risk HPV (warts).
 A clinician can tell if you have warts by looking at any bumps you may have in and around your genitals and anus. - A Pap test involves a small brush that sweeps the cervix to collect a sample of cells.
-The cells are then examined to see if there are any changes likely caused by high-risk HPV.
-These changes usually go away on their own, but they need to be monitored to make sure they go away.
-If they don't, treatment is available.
-If you have a cervix, you should get a Pap every year until your clinician tells you otherwise, even if you stop having sex. - A Pap test in the rectum (butt) is also available, but it is not commonly done. - There is a DNA test for high-risk HPV found only on the cervix.
+The cells are then examined to see if there are any changes likely caused by high-risk HPV - it does not test for HPV itself.
+These changes usually go away on their own, but they need to be monitored with more frequent Pap tests to make sure they go away.
+If they don't, treatment is available. - If you are over the age of 25, have a cervix and have had sexual intercourse, you should get a Pap every three years unless your clinician tells you otherwise, even if you stop having sex.

+- A Pap test in the rectum (butt) is also available, but it is not commonly done.
+Like a cervical pap, this does not test for HPV. - There is a DNA test for high-risk HPV found only on the cervix.
 However, this test is usually only done for people who are over 30 years of age and have a history of abnormal Pap tests.
-If you do not fit these criteria and still want the test, it is not covered by OHIP and costs approximately \$100.
+If you do not fit these criteria and still want the test, it is not covered by OHIP and costs approximately \$95.
 However, getting a Pap regularly is considered sufficient screening for most people. - There is currently no test that detects changes in the cells caused by HPV inside the penis, mouth, or throat.